 Just south of the 45th Parallel Bridge near Mammoth Hot Springs, the Boiling River is a must see attraction in Yellowstone.
 The Boiling River is a location where hot springs enter the cooler waters of the Gardner River.
 These hot and cold waters mix, creating a natural swimming hole where you can soak and swim.
 The Boiling River is a 1.25 mile round trip hike.
 Once you arrive, you can find clear waters that can reach up to 140 degrees, but more comfortable temperatures are easy to find.
 It's open all day and you'll need a swimsuit.

 Located in the Canyon Village of YNP, the Grand Canyon of the Yellowstone is the first large canyon on the Yellowstone River - the longest undammed river in the United States.
 The Canyon runs 24 miles long, is 800 and 1200 feet deep, and spans .25 to .75 miles across.
 It's huge!
 Find the right spot and you can view Lower Falls as it plummets 308 feet or Upper Falls as it tumbles 109 feet.
 The canyon walls are marked in yellow, red, white, and pink colors making it a stunning location.

 4. Lamar Valley

 Tom Reichner | Shutterstock

-Located between Tower Junction and the Northeast Entrance, the Lamar Valley has been described as the American Serengeti due to the abundance of wildlife that can be seen there.
+Located between Tower Junction and the Northeast Entrance, the Lamar Valley has been described as the American Serengeti due to its abundance of wildlife.
 If you want to see wild animals, you need to visit this part of Yellowstone National Park.
-Bring a camera and a good pair of binoculars because you might catch site of buffalo, grizzly bears, black bears, wolves, antelope, bison, coyotes, eagles, elk, and other species.
+Bring a camera and a good pair of binoculars because you might catch sight of buffalo, grizzly bears, black bears, wolves, antelope, bison, coyotes, eagles, elk, and other species.
 Stop by in the morning or late evening to increase your chances of spotting wild animals.

 5. Old Faithful